Let 'er Buck: Plot

 As described in a review in a film magazine, Bob Carson (Gibson), working on Col. Jeff McCall's (French) ranch, is admired by Jacqueline McCall (Nixon).
 James Ralston (Nye), her cousin, is jealous.
 He fakes getting shot in a duel with Bob, who flees, finally reaching Pendleton, Oregon.
 There Kent Crosby (Steele), foreman of Mabel Thompson's (Sedgwick) ranch, knocks him down.
 Mabel comes along and accuses Bob of being a coward.
-Bob worsts Kent in a fight and win's Mabel's admiration by riding a dangerous bronco.
+Bob worsts Kent in a fight and wins Mabel's admiration by riding a dangerous bronco.
 She asks him to ride in the rodeo for her.
 Col. McCall, Jacqueline, and James arrive with their famous chariot team and are astonished to see Bob.
 Mabel sees that Bob is in love with Jacqueline and perplexes him by proposing.
 Bob then learns that he was duped by James in the duel.
 Kent and James kidnap Bob, but he escapes just as the chariot race is about to start.
 He drives Mabel's team and beats the Colonel's entry.
 Mabel sees that her love is not being returned and leaves when Bob and Jacqueline embrace.